googlearchive/appengine-nodejs/README.md

   appengine.LogLevel.CRITICAL
 ~~~~

 The callback is optional.
+Note that while most calls to `logOneLine` will return immediately, some may result in the buffer being flushed.

-For example, this code snippet logs at the `INFO` level and ignores any logging errors:
+The following code snippet logs at the `INFO` level and ignores any logging errors:
 ~~~~
   appengine.logOneLine(request, 'this is a test', appengine.LogLevel.INFO);
 ~~~~